 Once I’ve rolled my entire face, I slather it and my neck with vitamin C serum.
 It stings a little bit, because my skin has been slightly punctured, but only for a few seconds.
 You get more bang for your product buck if you apply it after dermarolling because it’s able to absorb deeply into the layers of your skin.

-If the visible signs of aging are getting you down, and you’re looking for a natural skin care solution to nourish your skin, check out my vitamin C serum here.
-The only side effect will be vibrant, radiant-looking skin.
+If the visible signs of aging are getting you down, and you’re looking for a natural skin care solution to nourish your skin, check out my vitamin C serum with hyaluronic acid HERE.
+The only side effect you’ll notice will be vibrant, more radiant-looking skin.